um-acs/acs_docs/docs/connecting/connecting.rst

 Triton, Pegasus, and other IDSC resources are only available from within the University’s secure campus networks.
 To access IDSC resources while offsite, open a VPN connection first.
-IDSC does not administer VPN accounts.
+Please note that IDSC does not administer VPN accounts.

 University of Miami VPN:
 https://my.it.miami.edu/wda/a-z/virtual-private-network/